leeib3041/Lets-Use-Python/Python Interpreter/Using_Python.md

 Relevant commands for this lesson:
 ```
-Terminal:
+Shell:
 bash --version
 zsh --version

 Conda:
 conda --version
-conda activate #activates default env (base)
+# activates default env (base)
+conda activate
-conda activate name_of_env #replace name_of_env with actual environment name
+# replace 'name_of_env' with actual environment name
+conda activate name_of_env
 conda create --name name_of_env
-conda create --name name_of_env python=version_number #replace version_number with actual version like 2.7 or 3.7
+# replace 'version_number' with actual version like 2.7 or 3.7
+conda create --name name_of_env python=version_number
 ```

-Alright, now lets get coding.

 ## Activating Conda

 This is fairly simple, and conda does provide a command [cheat sheet](conda-cheatsheet.pdf).

-1. Let's first confirm conda is installed on your system, type the command `conda --version`.
+1. Let's first confirm conda is installed on your system, type the command ``conda --version``.
 If you get an output of its version, then you can move on to the next step.
 If not, consult with Anaconda.
 ![](Images/version.png)

-2. Update conda by `conda update conda`, then `y` to proceed.
+2. Update conda by `conda update conda`, then `y` to proceed if an update is available.
 3. Check what environments you currently have by typing `conda env list`.
 You should only have **base**.
 ![](Images/list.png)
-4. For the sake of practicing, lets create a new environment by typing the command `conda create --name python101`.
+4. Let's create a new environment by typing the command `conda create --name python101`.
 If you want to create an environment with a specific python version, then use `conda create --name python101 python=3.5`.
 Of course, that `3.5` can be replaced with any valid version number.
 ![](Images/create.png)
 Type `y` for yes to proceed.
 5. We're given the command to activate our new environment, but before we do let's check our `conda env list`.
 Note the `*` just before the file path.
 That indicates what environment is default or you're currently on.
 Check out what happens below: